Kenny1004/anole-hf/training/README.md

 bash prepare_data.sh
 ```

-4. train the model using huggingface trainer
+4. train the model using huggingface trainer.\
+You can refer to the *train.sh* script for training instructions.\
+*finetune* script only train the parameters of LM_head, while *train* script train all the parameters of the model.
 ```
 bash train.sh
 ```